 Hopefully, these questions about the property will strengthen your already-informed decision about whether you want to make this place your future home.

 Once you set your heart on a particular property, it’s time to make an offer.
 Asking questions at this stage will help you protect your interests and negotiate confidently and effectively.
+You can ask your agent many of these questions and some of them will be what your agent will ask you when they're prepping the offer letter.
+You can make a stronger offer by thinking through your expectations ahead of time.

 - How should an offer be submitted (e.g., directly to the seller, through the seller’s agent, through an attorney)?